 By shifting to the Company with Audit and Supervisory Committee, with the new functions, responsibilities and authorities that are described above, the Company will be able to improve and implement the soundness and transparency of management and prompt decision-making, and further enhance its corporate value.

 The Board of Directors and Meetings of the Board of Directors

-The Board of Directors consists of fourteen directors, including Audit and Supervisory Committee members, and holds monthly meetings.
+The Board of Directors consists of ten directors, including Audit and Supervisory Committee members, and holds monthly meetings.
 It makes important management decisions and oversees the Company’s operations.
 The outside directors allow for appropriate decision making and rational management supervision by the board, from objective and neutral perspectives.
 Agendas for the Board of Directors’ meetings include management plans, important organization personnel matters, and large investments and loans.

 Audit and Supervisory Committee